semgrep/bento/SGREP-README.md

-### YOU can not use a half expression or half statement pattern
+### You can not use a half expression or half statement pattern

 ```
 '1+'  or 'if $X:' are not valid patterns because they are not full AST elements.